jastilakshith/wrangler/README.md

 Apache, Apache HBase, and HBase are trademarks of The Apache Software Foundation.
 Used with permission.
 No endorsement by The Apache Software Foundation is implied by the use of these marks.

+## New Parsers

+Added support for the following parsers:
+- **ByteSize**: Parses byte sizes such as KB, MB, GB, etc.
+- **TimeDuration**: Parses time durations like seconds, minutes, hours, etc.